A Greater Understanding

 - Slide lectures and civic meetings

 - Source of educational books, videos and photos

 - Operation of the Meyers House Museum and the Meyers House Garden

 - Center for visitors coming to explore Alameda

 The considerable energy and financial resources to support The Museum’s contributions to the community are supplied by its membership, donations, fundraisers, and cooperation from the City of Alameda.
 Diligent research and fieldwork by the staff, as well as generous contributions from Alameda citizens, continue to build The Museum’s inventory of irreplaceable documents and artifacts.
 In concert, these efforts have transformed The Alameda Museum into a community resource of rare value and an essential component in the preservation of city history.

 The Museum and Kids

 The Museum plays a valuable role in educating Alameda’s students and stimulating a deeper knowledge and appreciation of their hometown.
 Teacher workshops, annual Museum exhibits of student work, and tours and talks with local dignitaries are among the many activities used to enrich our children and their families.
-Now in its seventeenth year, our popular annual “Kids and Queen Victoria” program gives local elementary students the chance to learn about the victorian architecture all around them, and a chance to display their works and even meet the Queen in person.

 Our job is serving the public, providing a fun learning experience while “preserving the past for the future” – that’s you.